U.S.'s Blinken flies to Afghanistan in show of support after Biden's pull-out announcement

 At the palace, he assured Ghani that “the partnership is changing, but the partnership is enduring.”

-He apparently was referring to Biden’s assurances that the United States would continue to support the Afghan government through diplomacy and assistance and remain engaged in efforts to secure a peace accord with Taliban Islamists.
+He apparently was referring to Biden’s assurances that the United States would support the Afghan government through diplomacy and financial assistance and remain engaged in efforts to secure a peace accord with Taliban Islamists.

 Blinken also met with Abdullah Abdullah, the head of Afghanistan’s High Council for National Reconciliation, who expressed support for the U.S. decision.